karanb23/coding-practice/README.md

 # coding-practice
-This repo is the collection of my code solution for coding problems.
+This repo is the collection of solutions for Algorithmic problems.

 Currently solving LeetCode SQL-50